The boaz way

 weekly dinners at the sons'

-Every week the Son family invite about six to eight students who will step into their home for a home-cooked meal until every single single boaz resident has had the chance to share a meal at the Sons' dinner table over the course of the year.
+Every week the Son family invites about six to eight students who will step into their home for a home-cooked meal until every single Boaz resident has had the chance to share a meal at the Sons' dinner table over the course of the year.
 The dinners often happen on Wednesday nights, but the Sons work to make sure everyone has the opportunity to join in on dinner--even if that means dinner happens earlier, later, or a different night of the week!

-On the first Monday of the month, we gather around the Boaz living room and sing a round of "Happy Birthday" to all of the Boazies celebrating a birthday that month.
+On the first Monday of the month, we gather around the Boaz family room and sing a round of "Happy Birthday" to all of the Boazies celebrating a birthday that month.
 Then we slice into a giant cake and take a moment to celebrate each Boazie!
-We also gather in the living room to celebrate a variety of other events--the oscars, the super bowl, the NCAA tournament, the beginning of the year, the end of the year, and so much more!
-It's not unusual to walk through the lobby and see a celebration of Boazies happening in the Boaz living room.
+We also gather in the family room to celebrate a variety of other events--the oscars, the super bowl, the NCAA tournament, the beginning of the year, the end of the year, and so much more!
+It's not unusual to walk through the foyer and see a celebration of Boazies happening in the Boaz family room.

 soup night at the ferris'